benma/visual-regexp.el/README.md

 An interesting application of this is regexp-renaming a bunch of files directly in a dired buffer with live feedback (using `wdired-change-to-wdired-mode`):

+Construction of the regexp:
 ![entering regexp](https://github.com/benma/visual-regexp.el/raw/master/screenshots/visual-regexp1A.png)

+Construction of the replacement string with inlined preview enabled:
 ![entering replacement](https://github.com/benma/visual-regexp.el/raw/master/screenshots/visual-regexp1B.png)